naimo84/node-red-contrib-ical-events/README.md

 #### events:

 The calendar is checked for new events on input or cronjob.
-For events in the future, a separated cronjob is generated.
+For events in the future within the preview timespan, a separated cronjob is generated.
 It's fired on the start datetime of the ical event.
+So, on input or check-cronjob, no output is generated.
+Only when an event starts.

 #### upcoming:

 As of the events node, its checked on input or cronjob.
-The msg.payload contains a list of upcoming events within the preview timespan.
+The msg.payload contains a list of upcoming events.
 Additional msg properties are:

 * msg.today - number of upcoming events today
+* msg.tomorrow - number of upcoming events tomorrow
+* msg.total - number of upcoming events totally
+* msg.htmlTable - a html formated table of upcoming events
+* msg.payload - arraylist of upcoming events
+  * date
+  * summary
+  * event
+  * eventStart
+  * eventEnd
+  * description
+  * id
+  * allDay
+  * rule
+  * location

 ### Configuration:
 - ***URL*** URL to Calendar